DEIB-GECO/GMQL/docs/GMQL_APIs.md

     </dependency>

-All the imports bellow are used in all the documentation in GMQL APIs section, in addition to the call for GMQL server and the choose of the executor.
-To start writing GMQL application, start by defining the server implementation that you will use by setting the executor type.
+All the imports below are used in all the documentation in GMQL APIs section, in addition to the call for GMQL server and the choice of the executor.
+To start writing a GMQL application, start by defining the server implementation that you will use by setting the executor type.

     import it.polimi.genomics.GMQLServer.GmqlServer